mesosphere-backup/dcos-vagrant/docs/configure.md

 Which exact machines are created and provisioned can be specified in one of two ways:

+1. Deploy all machines specified in the `VagrantConfig.yaml` file with `vagrant up`
 1. Specify the machines by name when deploying (e.g. `vagrant up m1 a1 p1 boot`)
-1. Remove the unwanted machines from the `VagrantConfig.yaml` file and deploy them all with `vagrant up`

-Generally option 1 is recommended to avoid having to modify the `VagrantConfig.yaml` file.
+Generally option 1 is recommended for simplicity, but option 2 is equally valid.

 When selecting which machines to deploy, the following constraints must be observed: